-Buying Your First Home: A Beginner’s Guide to the Home Buying Process
+Buying Your First Home: A Beginner’s Guide to the Home Buying Process: Part 3 of 4

 Step 3: The List

-Once you’ve selected your Realtor® and begun browsing online, it’s time to create a list of your needs and wants.
+Once you’ve selected your Realtor® (step 2 of the home buying process) and begun browsing online, it’s time to create a list of your needs and wants.
 If you haven’t already done so, consider scheduling a Buyer’s Consultation to help you evaluate your lifestyle and create your list of non-negotiable and negotiable priorities.

 Start by discussing your preferences with your partner, family, and friends to gather recommendations and ensure everyone is on the same page.
-This can help you identify three key categories: price, location, and features.
+This can help you identify three key search categories in the home buying process: price, location, and features.

-For price, you’ve likely already determined your budget when meeting with your lender, but make sure all decision-makers agree on the price range.
+For price, you’ve likely already determined your budget when meeting with your lender, but make sure all decision-makers agree on the price range during this step of the home buying process.
+This stage of the home-buying process is pivotal because it sets the foundation for a harmonious search that aligns with everyone’s expectations and financial comfort zones.

 In terms of location, consider factors such as school zones, proximity to family and friends, the type of community you want (town, country, or neighborhood), commute time, and whether you want to live in a community governed by a homeowner’s association.